 The explicit purpose of Olympic lifts is to compete in the sport of Olympic weightlifting.
 Olympic weightlifting is the sport of three attempts for a one-rep maximum in the disciplines of the snatch and clean-and-jerk.
 The lifter who lifts the most combined weight between the two lifts is victorious.
 Olympic weightlifters may also use variations of these lifts in their training, to improve performance in these two lifts.
 Some sports and athletes have found a utility for the Olympic lifts and their variations in training for performance in a sport other than Olympic weightlifting.
 In the USA, this commonly includes football and track and field, though other sports and athletes may use them as well.
 However, there is nothing about Olympic lifting that inherently develops strength, power, and muscle mass better than any other lifts, and there are a number of drawbacks to Olympic lifting as a training method for other sports.

 Olympic lifts in non-Olympic weightlifting sports are commonly vaunted for their development of “athleticism” and “explosiveness.”
 Next time you hear someone use these terms, ask them specifically what they mean.
 Athleticism is defined by one dictionary in exceedingly broad terms as, “the physical qualities that are characteristic of athletes, such as strength, fitness, and agility.”
-Explosiveness might be defined as the ability to exert force rapidly, synonymous with “power.”
+Explosiveness might be defined as the ability to exert force rapidly, synonymous with “power” or “rate of force development.”
 It makes little sense to restrict the development of either of these concepts to the training methods of one single sport, or to one style of lifting weights.
 Furthermore, Olympic lifters themselves typically do a great amount of general squatting, pressing, and pulling exercises to complement their sport-specific training in the Olympic lifts.
 If the Olympic lifts were such comprehensive developers of athleticism and explosiveness, one might think that Olympic lifters would perform only these exercises in their training.
 That most do not (and yes, I do know about the so-called Bulgarian method) suggests that there is more to developing athleticism and explosiveness, to say nothing of sport-specific performance, than two single lifts.

 Olympic Lifts Versus the Rowing Stroke